- On-Campus Student Employment

 - Changes to the employer’s commitments or student’s learning objectives as documented on the Form I-983.

 Evaluation Requirement: The STEM OPT student is responsible for conducting an annual self-evaluation based on their own progress.
 The employer must review and sign the self-evaluation to attest to its accuracy.
-Although not required, employers may elect to attach and submit their own evaluation of a student’s progress.

 Students must apply for written employment authorization prior to engaging in any off-campus employment activity, whether paid or unpaid.
 Unauthorized employment may result in a loss of immigration status.